Each dollar donated provides $9 worth of food and resources for children and families who desperately need help in the U.S. and around the world.

-In the U.S. and around the world, Feed the Children distributed approximately 87.8 million pounds of food and essential household items valued at more than $361 million in fiscal year 2020.
-Through our partnerships and programs, our outreach to children and their families benefited approximately 5.6 million people in the U.S. and more than 1.7 million internationally for a total of 7.3 million people globally.
+In the U.S. and around the world, Feed the Children distributed approximately 98.9 million pounds of food and essential household items valued at more than $494.5 million in fiscal year 2021.
+Through our partnerships and programs, our outreach to children and their families benefited approximately eight million people in the U.S. and more than two million internationally for a total of 10 million people globally.

 In the United States we distribute product donations of food and other essential items from corporate donors through our network of local community partners, we provide classroom support and school supplies to students in vulnerable areas and we mobilize resources quickly to aid recovery efforts when natural disasters strike.

-Feed the Children operates five Teacher Store locations—in Bethlehem, Pennsylvania; Elkhart, Indiana; La Vergne, Tennessee; Oklahoma City, Oklahoma; and Chandler, Arizona—that offer free school materials and books to educators in qualifying schools in all five states and a portion of Michigan.
-In fiscal year 2020, we hosted visits from more than 17,000 teachers at qualifying Title I schools and provided more than $3.7 million worth of classroom and school supplies as well as books valued at more than $7 million to potentially benefit more than 574,000 students across 355 school districts.
+Feed the Children operates five Teacher Store locations—in Bethlehem, Pennsylvania; Chandler, Arizona; Elkhart, Indiana; La Vergne, Tennessee and Oklahoma City, Oklahoma—that offer free school materials and books to educators in qualifying schools in all five states and a portion of Michigan.
+In fiscal year 2021, we hosted visits from more than 29,500 teachers at qualifying Title I schools and provided more than $2.8 million worth of classroom and school supplies as well as books valued at more than $4 million to potentially benefit an estimated 803,500 students across 482 school districts.

-In the eight countries where we work—El Salvador, Guatemala, Honduras, Kenya, Malawi, the Philippines, Tanzania and Uganda—Feed the Children’s child-focused community development approach seeks to transform lives by improving the food and nutritional security of mothers and children while reducing malnutrition and poverty in their communities.
+In the eight countries where we work—El Salvador, Guatemala, Honduras, Kenya, Malawi, the Philippines, Tanzania and Uganda—Feed the Children’s child-focused community development programming seeks to transform lives by improving the food and nutritional security of mothers and children while reducing malnutrition and poverty in their communities.

-Feed the Children is accredited by GuideStar Exchange and the BBB Wise Giving Alliance.
+Feed the Children is accredited by GuideStar Exchange and the BBB Wise Giving Alliance and has earned a four-star rating by Charity Navigator.
 Learn more about us at www.feedthechildren.org.